Lost Boys (Peter Pan): Spielberg's Hook

-In Steven Spielberg's sequel Hook (1991), there are at least two dozen Lost Boys of various ethnicities living in Neverland, whose clothes suggest that they left various civilisations at different times over the past century.
+In Steven Spielberg's sequel Hook (1991), there is an army of Lost Boys of various ethnicities living in Neverland, whose clothes suggest they left various civilizations at different times over the past century.
 They live in a giant tree on a tall rocky outcropping just offshore of the island.
-Twins are seen wearing Boy Scout uniforms.
+Two original twins, named Sooner & Later, are seen wearing Boy Scout uniforms from the early twentieth century.
+Tootles, of the original six lost boys, appeared as grown old man, still living in Wendy's house.
+Slightly, Curly, Nibs, and the Twins were either mentioned or referenced, and their names were seen on the door of Wendy's house within the Lost Boys' home.

 The Lost Boys named in the film are: